August 23rd, 2022 | By: Sarah Humphreys

 It’s important to know the definition of Founder and Chief Executive Officer and what those titles mean and the different skills they require.

 Founder: The person who started the company.
 It is someone who has an idea and creates a business around that idea.
-They are the “Founding Father” of the company, as the company would have never existed without them creating it.
+They are the “Founding Father” or "Founding Mother" of the company, as the company would have never existed without them creating it.
 They are often focused on vision and big picture of the start up.
+They are generally the business owner, or at least one of them.

 CEO: The head of the company, responsible for overseeing all aspects of it and making sure everything runs smoothly.
 The Chief Executive Officer runs it as a business, sets the long term plans and drives towards success.
 They also communicate directly to the board of directors.
 A Professional CEO will have the distinction of having risen through the ranks, and brings a different set of experiences and skills than a new CEO.
 Experience in how a CEO works at large companies may not translate directly to how a CEO will work in newer, smaller businesses.
 However, professional CEOs will have better understanding and experience in communicating with a board, setting success metrics, and providing an example to the rest of the team.